dart-lang/site-www/src/_guides/language/effective-dart/design.md

 instantiated is a code smell.

 However, this isn't a hard rule.
 With constants and enum-like types, it may be natural to group them in a class.
-Even then, it's also reasonable to use a library instead.

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/design_bad.dart (class-only-static-exception)"?>